Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 \begin{proof} First, consider the case of $p$ odd, and odd annular Khovanov homology.
-Construct the Tate bicomplex for $\khon(\tilde{L})$ for odd $n$ (here, viewed as a space, without passing to the suspension spectrum), with the singular differential acting vertically.
-The column-wise filtration gives a spectral sequence with the desired $E^1$-page which converges to the homology of the fixed-point set $\khon(\tilde{L})^G$, which by Theorem \ref{thm:submain} is $\Akhspace_n(L)$.
-Now, for the case of even Khovanov homology, repeat the above recipe for $n$ even.
-Since odd Khovanov homology $\kho(\tilde{L};\f_2)$ agrees with $\Kh(\tilde{L};\f_2)$ and $\oddAkh(L;\f_2)=\Akh(L;\f_2)$, we have also covered the case of $p$ even for odd Khovanov homology (rather trivially).
+Construct the Tate bicomplex for $\khon(\tilde{L})$ for odd $n$ (here, $\khon(\tilde{L})$ is viewed as a space, without passing to the suspension spectrum).
+The $\theta$-degree filtration gives a spectral sequence with the desired $E^1$-page which converges to the homology of the fixed-point set $\khon(\tilde{L})^G$, which by Theorem \ref{thm:submain} is $\Akhspace_n(L)$.
+Now, for the case of even Khovanov homology, repeat the above recipe with $n=0$.

 The proof for the spectral sequences starting in the annular case is entirely analogous.
 Finally, for the gradings, note that the spectral sequence splits according to the wedge sum components in the CW-realizations. \end{proof} \end{thm}